freemansoft/Adafruit-Trinkey-CircuitPython/Indicator-Light-neopixel/README.md

 ```

 ### Sample test data
-You can copy and paste these strings into a terminal prompt
+You can copy and paste these strings into a terminal prompt.
+Note that there is some memory limit on the length of the pattern.

 | Sample | Expected results |
 | - | - |